 Black History Month in Salem, Massachusetts

-February is Black History Month, and we’re sharing two walking tours that focus exclusively on Salem’s black heritage.
+February is Black History Month, and we’re sharing a walking tour that focuses exclusively on Salem’s black heritage.

-Following the tour to Hamilton Hall on Chestnut Street, where Curacao immigrant John Remond ran a successful catering business in the early 19th century.
+Stops on the tour include Chestnut Street, where Curacao immigrant John Remond ran a successful catering business in the early 19th century.
 Remond was a successful local businessman whose catering business was responsible for planning important events like Salem’s 200th anniversary and a dinner for President Andrew Jackson.
 Today, Hamilton Hall continues Remond’s legacy by hosting social events each year including weddings, catered dinners, themed balls, lectures, and more.

 The two traveled throughout the U.S., Ireland, Scotland, and England where Sarah stayed during the Civil War to convince British Parliament to offer no assistance to the Confederacy.
 Following the war, she stayed in Europe and moved to Florence, Italy, where she became a physician.

 Charles was selected by the American Antislavery Society to work as a representative at a world convention in London, where he also continued to travel from speaking about the importance of the abolitionist movement.
 His work was supported by abolitionists in Salem as well as William Lloyd Garrison.
 During the Civil War, Charles worked as a recruiter for the Massachusetts 54th Regiment.